dshot92/internship_valume_mesh/README.md

 - [ ] rework the images
 - [ ] add images for the non manifoldness workflow ( hand written notes images )
+- [ ] Research for vertex manifoldness description.
+Might be incomplete.